lyssieth/Opportunity/Races/Material Plane/Elves/Moon Elves.md

 # Moon Elves

-A rare sub-type of Elf, only able to be born uner a full moon.
+A rare sub-type of Elf, only able to be born under a full moon.

 ## Appearance